abdulrazaque103/Data-Science/README.md

 # Data-Science
-In this repository I create program on basic level in python language
+In this repository I create programs on basic level in python language